celer-pkg/celer/docs/en-US/config_cache_artifacts.md

 The cache uses a composite key derived from:

-1. Build Environment
+**1. Build Environment**

 - Toolchain (compiler path/version, system architecture).
 - Sysroot (name, configure).

-2. Build Parameters
+**2. Build Parameters**

 - Library-specific options (e.g., FFmpeg's --enable-cross-compile, --enable-shared, --with-x264).
 - Environment variables (CFLAGS/LDFLAGS).
 - Selected build type (shared/static).

-3. Source Modifications
+**3. Source Modifications**

 - Applied patches: The patch file contents are factored into the composite cache key computation.

-4. Dependency Graph
+**4. Dependency Graph**

 - Recursive hashes of all dependencies (x264, nasm, etc.)
 - Their respective build configurations, versions, patches.

 >Any one of the above factors change, Celer will consider it as a different cache key, then build from source, generating new key and store new build aritifact with the new key.